Be-Secure/BeSman/CONTRIBUTING.md

 Maintainers are key contributors to our community project.

-For code that has a listed maintainer or maintainers in our [CODEOWNERS](./README.md) file, the Be-Secure team will highlight them for participation in PRs which relate to the area of code they maintain.
+For code that has a listed maintainer or maintainers in our [CODEOWNERS](./CODEOWNERS) file, the Be-Secure team will highlight them for participation in PRs which relate to the area of code they maintain.
 The expectation is that a maintainer will review the code and work with the PR contributor before the code is merged by the Be-Secure team.

-If an an unmaintained area of code interests you and you'd like to become a maintainer, you may simply make a PR against our [CODEOWNERS](./README.md) file with your github handle attached to the approriate area.
+If an an unmaintained area of code interests you and you'd like to become a maintainer, you may simply make a PR against our [CODEOWNERS](./CODEOWNERS) file with your github handle attached to the appropriate area.
 If there is a maintainer or team of maintainers for that area, please coordinate with them as necessary.

 # Proposing a Change